 The Mavic Cosmic Elite Vision shoes provide a third way.
 They’re built like a normal road shoe, but with a fully enclosed, insulated upper.
 That means that you get a nice rigid heel cup for good support and pedalling efficiency, with no tendency to heel lift.
 Plus their uppers are made entirely of a matt grey reflective fabric, so that they provide excellent visibility in cars’ headlights.
 They are easy to wipe down and keep clean after a ride.

-Fit is adjusted using two Velcro straps and a top Mavic Ergo Dial.
+Fit is adjusted using Velcro straps and a top Mavic Ergo Dial.
 The Ergo Dial isn’t quite as nice to use as the best Boa closures, as although it ratchets closed, it releases completely when turned anticlockwise, so you can’t loosen the fit in small increments.
 But it still does its job just fine.

-The Velcro straps are both attached to the shoe with nylon threads and have plastic tabs to help you adjust them with gloves on.
+The Velcro straps are attached to the shoe with nylon threads and have plastic tabs to help you adjust them with gloves on.
 They are adjustable for volume between two positions too.